oracle/python-cx_Oracle/doc/module.rst

    that an object change of some sort has taken place.

+.. data:: EVENT_QUERYCHANGE

+   This constant is a possible value for the type of a message and indicates that the result set of a registered query has changed.

 .. data:: EVENT_SHUTDOWN

    This constant is a possible value for the type of a message and indicates